coq-community/manifesto/README.md

   collaboratively.

-Each project under the umbrella of coq-community has one or several official maintainer(s) but the maintenance effort is done collaboratively.
+Each project under the umbrella of coq-community has one or several official maintainer(s), but the maintenance effort is done collaboratively.
 Users need not be afraid of volunteering to be the official maintainer of a coq-community project because they can step down at anytime.
 Changing the maintainer of a coq-community project can be done very easily without the hassle of moving its